Find the nerdy details you are pondering about the app here. Email firstname.lastname@example.org if you have any to add.

 How do you make money?

-At present we are in a beta-stage and this is all being done as an experiment without money changing hands.
-The app was designed using a research grant from The Gatsby Foundation and Nesta.
-If the experiment is a success then we will, of course, have to think about how to make the model sustainable so that we can pay people to manage the app, the questions and the data.
-Whatever happens, we will never sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.
+The app was created using a grant from The Gatsby Foundation and Nesta.
+It was originally an experiment, which we did in our spare time, and it took a lot of it!
+The experiment has proved a success and since we hit the 2,000 daily users mark education organisations have increasingly approached us about how they can ask questions or get analysis of past responses.
+To do this, we need to make the model sustainable (so we can pay people to manage the app, the questions and the data) we so will be moving to charging for these services.
+However, we will not sell to any third party your personal data, contact details, school-level data, or data that gives away your identity.

 How will you limit ‘poll trolling’? (i.e. a campaign group signing up lots of fake accounts to skew the figures)